reselbob/TerrificTacos/README.md

 # Installing Node.JS, TypeScript and the dependency packages

-The project requires a computer or virtual machine that has Node.JS 18+ and TypeScript to be installed.
+The project requires a computer or virtual machine that has Node.JS 18+ and TypeScript installed.

 ## Install Node.JS